 On April 13, 2024, Reddit user /u/ITBurn-out posted a thread to r/MSP titled "Duo Security provider breach" in which they share a Duo security incident notice.
 Then, Bleeping Computer and Dark Reading, Security Week, and other press outlets corroborated the story on April 15.

-The security notice is titled "[Important Notice] Security Incident Involving Duo Supplier".
-In it, Duo says that, through their third-party provider, an unknown threat actor obtained SMS MFA message logs that were sent to Duo end-users between Marh 1 and March 31, 2024.
+The security notice was titled "[Important Notice] Security Incident Involving Duo Supplier" [now deleted].
+In it, Duo said that, through their third-party provider, an unknown threat actor obtained SMS MFA message logs that were sent to Duo end-users between March 1 and March 31, 2024.
 The stolen message logs contained important information including phone numbers and carriers, the country and state to which each message was sent, and related metadata such as the date and time of the message.

 Who Is Impacted by the April 2024 Cisco Duo Breach?